philtoms/short-circuit/README.md

-# circuit-state
+# dom-circuit

 The smallest, least opinionated, opinionated state management for DOM applications and other kinds of state machine.

-`circuit-state` is not a framework or a library, but a small utility function that helps to bind DOM elements to changes in state.
-It does not attempt to abstract over the DOM or its event system; nor does it provide any kind of event normalisation or facility to process event data.
+`dom-circuit` is not a framework or a library, but a small utility function that helps to bind DOM elements and their attributes into a live circuit.

+`dom-circuit` doesn't attempt to abstract over the DOM or its event system; nor does it provide any kind of event normalisation or facility to process event data.
 However, it does make a compelling case for fast-track binding to the minimal set of elements that influence an application's state and hence its behaviour.

 ## How it works

-`circuit-state` takes an object as an argument and returns a function that takes an initial state and returns a state machine - the circuit.
-The circuit has transformed the key value pairs of the original object into
+`dom-circuit` takes an object (the circuit blueprint) as an argument and returns a function that takes an initial state and returns a signalled state machine - the circuit.
+Signals raised on the circuit prop

 ```
 // a circuit with just one signalled value
-circuit = circuitState({counter: ({counter}, value) => ({counter:counter + value})})({counter: 1})
+circuit = DOMCircuit({counter: ({counter}, value) => ({counter:counter + value})})({counter: 1})

 circuit.counter(4) // ==> {counter: 5}
 ```

-The object passed into circuit-state is a map of key-values that represent application state.
+The object passed into dom-circuit is a map of key-values that represent application state.
 Each key is a state address that can be signalled to change state.
 Its value is a reducer function that receives the current state and the signalled value and returns a new state.
 If the new state updates the or the state of another nested circuit.

 State change is activated through signalling.
 Signals represent, and thus can be raised by: